w3c/wai-intro-wcag/content/wcag3-intro.md

 The best way to provide this feedback is by opening new [GitHub issues](https://github.com/w3c/silver/issues).
 Alternatively, e-mail public-silver@w3.org

-Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, or inclusion in the process of creating WCAG 3.
+Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, and inclusion in the process of creating WCAG 3.
 Please e-mail these to group-ag-chairs@w3.org

 ## WCAG 3 Draft Approach